Advent: Day 1

 Family Discipleship Time

-- Why did God send His Son to earth and live like us?
+- Why did God send His Son to earth to live like us?
 (To rescue His people by sacrificing himself and raising again after 3 days.)

 - Why is it important to remember Jesus lived in Heaven before being born as a baby?
 (Jesus is Lord.
 He was never created but has always existed.
 He created the world by His power.)